catalyst-cloud/catalystcloud-docs/source/compute/gpu-support.rst

 Minimum Requirements
 ====================

-For "c2-gpu", the absolute minimum requirements are as follows:
+For "c2-gpu" the requirements are as follows:

-* A boot/OS disk of at least 30GB (when installing CUDA support)
+* A boot/OS disk of at least 30GB (when installing CUDA support).
-* NVIDIA vGPU driver from the v15.0 series.
-This is currently version 525.60.12.
+* NVIDIA vGPU driver release 525 or 535.

-The version of the driver loaded into your virtual server **must** be exactly this version, and not any other.
-From time to time we will update the version needed, and inform you when this updated will be required on your virtual servers.
+The version of the driver loaded into your virtual server **must** be a supported version; vGPU release 535 is recommended for full functionality.
+The older 525 driver will still work but customers using this version are recommended to upgrade.

+Driver release 535 supports CUDA toolkit v12.1.

 .. note::

-    Drivers provided by OS or distribution vendors should not be installed.
-Only the drivers specified here will function with the vGPUs available.
+    Drivers provided by OS or distribution vendors should **not** be installed.
+Only the vGPU drivers specified here will function with the vGPUs available.

-In addition, NVIDIA support only the following server operating systems for your vGPU virtual server while running in Catalyst Cloud:
+In addition, NVIDIA support only the following server operating systems for vGPU virtual servers while running in Catalyst Cloud:

 * Ubuntu 22.04, 20.04